-An example use of the connection URL:
+The following example shows the use of the connection URL:

-Connection conn=DriverManager.getConnection("jdbc:derby:sample");
+Connection conn = DriverManager.getConnection("jdbc:derby:sample");

 Derby system

 A Derby database exists within a system.

 A Derby system is a single instance of the Derby database engine and the environment in which it runs.
 It consists of a system directory, zero or more databases, and a system-wide configuration.
 The system directory contains any persistent system-wide configuration parameters, or properties, specific to that system in a properties file called derby.properties.
 This file is not automatically created; you must create it yourself.